 - Determine the location and quickest route to the nearest emergency department before an emergency happens.

 - Keep emergency phone numbers posted in your home where you can easily access them.
 Also enter the numbers into your cell phone.
 Everyone in your household, including children, should know when and how to call these numbers.
 These numbers include: fire department, police department, poison control center, ambulance center, your doctors' phone numbers, contact numbers of neighbors or nearby friends or relatives, and work phone numbers.

 - Know at which hospital(s) your doctor practices and, if practical, go there in an emergency.

 - Wear a medical identification tag if you have a chronic condition or look for one on a person who has any of the symptoms mentioned.

-- Get a personal emergency response system if you are elderly, especially if you live alone.
+- Get a personal emergency response system if you're an older adult, especially if you live alone.